 2002-2005 - South Dakota State University (Assistant Coach/Offensive Line)

 2001- Wartburg College (Assistant Coach/Offensive Line)

 The Meadows File

 Hometown: Hot Springs, SD

 Children: Son Daulton (11) and daughter Addyson (8)

-Luke Meadows was one of the final staff members added with the knowledge that the offensive line would play a critical part in the success of the offense.
+Luke Meadows, who was elevated to offensive coordinator midway through 2013, was one of the final staff members added with the knowledge that the offensive line would play a critical part in the success of the offense.
 By joining FAU, it was the first time in 10 years that Meadows would be asked to build something from scratch.
 While he returned several starters, the line would be asked to protect for a new system, and for the first time FAU would ask the line to work with a mobile quarterback.
 Meadows began the year with two linemen that had earned significant playing time.
 He inserted junior college transfer Mustfa Johnson, saw the emergence of DeAndre Williams and Ricaldo Henry and his line was built.
 The starting five remained intact and did not miss a start, with the exception of the season's second game.
 Andrew Czuprynski started at left guard his final three seasons at FAU (36-consecutive games).
 This stability paid off with more than a 100 yard improvement in FAU's total offense and a national rank jump of 22 spots.
 The line's pass protection saw the quarterback pass efficiency rating improve by 55 spots while the sacks allowed ranking jumped 21 spots.
 The running game maintained its production despite losing FAU's all-time rushing leader.
 The line was a true help in this matter by eliminating the sacks and a negative 179 rushing yards lost by the previous season's quarterbacks.
 With one season and two spring seasons under their belts, FAU offensive line will draw upon the positives gained in 2012.